boneyag/DL4NLP_ARES/README.md

 ### Find the sense and description from WordNet
 Run `python3 wsd_wordnet.py` to find the sense and sense description from the sense offset.

-### Using Wikipedia dump as the input corpus

-Download the wikipedia dump to your local machine.
-This is large bz file.
-You will get the XML file once you extract the file.

-Don't try to open the file because it is very large file (over 70 GB).
-Fortunately I found this python script that read the file and split into smaller readable size files (100 MB).
-Follow the instructions in this [GitHub repository](https://github.com/attardi/wikiextractor) to convert the large XML file to small readable files.
-Those files contain content wrapped in <doc> ... </doc> tags.
-Since a file contain multiple docs Python libraries will only read the first doc.
-Therefore, we need to add root level tags that encloses all doc tags in each file.

-The `wiki_dump_reader.py` script provide this functionality.
-However, you need to change the input and output file paths accordingly before running the script.

 ***
+### Repository contributors and branch naming conventions

 Individual branches contain different models that we tried out before merging them towards the main brach.

-Final outcome should be the ARES word sense disambiguation (WSD) model as originally presented in [EMNLP 2020](https://www.aclweb.org/anthology/2020.emnlp-main.285.pdf)
+Final outcome should be the ARES word sense disambiguation (WSD) model as originally presented in the reference paper [1].

 Branch naming convension:
 `<author>-<tool>-<tag>`, for example, `ag-BERT-trial` means Akalanka's branch on using/configuring BERT for a trial run.